The Concordat and our Concordat Implementation Group

 Joanna Fairweather Senior HR Partner, Talent and Development

-Rohit Pillai Lecturer in Mechanical Engineering and Postdoc Champion, School of Engineering
+Rohit Pillai Senior Lecturer and Postdoc Champion, School of Engineering

-Dan Nussey Professor of Evolutionary biology, infection and immunology and Director of Career Development, School of Biology
+Dan Nussey Chair of Evolutionary Ecology/Director of Career Development, School of Biological Sciences

-Gabi Hegerl Personal Chair and Postdoc Champion, School of GeoSciences
+Gabi Hegerl Professor., Director of Research and Postdoc Champion, School of GeoSciences

 Susie Ballentyne Deputy Director of Professional Services, School of Social and Political Science

-Eve Equi Head of Research, Knowledge Exchange and Outreach, Edinburgh College of Art
+Birte Loschenkohl Head of Research, Knowledge Exchange and Innovation (RKEI) Office, Edinburgh College of Art

-Neil Chue Hong Senior Research Fellow, Edinburgh Parallel Computing Centre
+Neil Chue Hong Personal Chair in Research Software Policy and Practice, Edinburgh Parallel Computing Centre

-Enrique Sanchez Molano Core Scientist, co-chair of the Roslin Career Development Committee, The Roslin Institute
+Enrique Sanchez Molano Research Fellow in Livestock Genomis - Core Scientist, co-chair of the Roslin Career Development Committee, The Roslin Institute

 Marlene Magalhaes Pinto

-Gill Haddow Early Career Academic Development Director, School of Social and Political Science
+Gill Haddow Professor in Sociology of Medicine and Technology, School of Social and Political Science

-Emily Johnston BioDocSoc Postdoc Society, Postdoctoral Research Associate
+Emily Johnston BioDocSoc Postdoc Society, Postdoctoral Research Associate, School of Biological Sciences

 Former Members